sanika-b357/prac.new/README.md

-# prac.new
-hi this is me sanika
+print "hi this is me sanika "